animus-vox/posts/post-intro-to-foss-eng.md

   and of course, share it.
   This example represents the importance of the open-source community, which allows knowledge and tools to be shared, and enjoyed by everyone.
   It's often the base of many services which are nowadays as obvious as breathing air.
-  It needs mainteinance, It needs to be improved, and it needs people to do it.
+  It needs maintenance, It needs to be improved, and it needs people to do it.

 Surely, after this journey of persuasion, I'm sure the open-source high-life sounds shiny, wonderful, and full of praise.
 Alas, this is usually not the case.
 For the sake of fairness, it's necessary to face reality.